nathanboktae/mocha-casperjs/README.md

 - Both node modules and script files can be required, so for relative paths to scripts, make sure they start with '.'.
 E.g. use `--reporter=./foo` to load `foo.js` that is in the current directory.
 CoffeeScript files can be directly required too, as phantomjs has coffeescript built in.
 - PhantomJS is not node.js.
 You won't have access to standard node modules like `url`, `http`, etc. Refer to [PhantomJS's built in modules](https://github.com/ariya/phantomjs/wiki/API-Reference#wiki-module-api).
 However, mocha-casperjs does provide a very minimalistic `process` shim to PhantomJS's `system` module.
 - If you want access to built-in Mocha reporters, they are available on `Mocha.reporters`.
 For example, `Mocha.reporters.Base`.

+## Tips to writing tests

+1. Only call `casper.start` once. casper initializes state in this call and it doesn't support being called twice. use `casper.thenOpen` if you need to navigate to another page later on
+2. Make sure your casper operations are in a step.
+If a step isn't added in a test or test hook, mocha-casperjs will not tell mocha to wait for casper.
+3. Capser's timeout is overall for the entire test run, and mocha's timeout is per hook/test.
+Casper uses separate timeouts for waits, and they can be overridden every `waitFor` call.
+Mocha also allows overridding timeout per test and hook.

 ## How it works